cs207-SpaceJam/cs207-FinalProject/docs/examples.rst

   predator populations, respectively
 - TODO: say more about :math:`\alpha,\beta,\delta,\gamma`

-Simulating how these two populations evolve over time could then be accomplished with:
+Simulating how these two populations evolve over time with backward Euler could then be accomplished with:

 ::